 Logging into your account allows you to change your preferences, subscription, and billing information.
 If you are a subscriber, it also allows you to access subscriber-only articles and newsletters.

 To access your account click the “Sign In” button on the top right of our website.
 Or click this link.
 You will be prompted to put in your email address (make sure it’s the one you signed up with).

-Once imputed, you’ll receive an email with a link that allows you to log in directly.
+Once inputed, you’ll receive an email with a link that allows you to log in directly.
 No password is needed - just click the link that gets forwarded to you.

 Once logged in, your computer browser will remember you and keep you logged in until you sign out.